 Rehashing your thesis is a concluding strategy that never works all the time.
 It is the same as beginning your closing paragraph with overused phrases.
 Avoid repeating what is already in the instruction word-by-word.
 This only confuses your reader and proves to them that you are not as creative as you've displayed in the body paragraphs.

 Your conclusion, if done well, should show progression and dynamism that cannot be achieved if you repeat the thesis.
 A serious audience will spot this, especially if it is a short essay.

 Essentially, this is why most students score better in the introduction and body paragraphs but poorly for the conclusion, which earns them poor grades.
 So if you must eat the cake, ensure you start from the icing to the last layer; that is what good essay writing is about.

 There are different strategies that students can use when writing a conclusion paragraph for a college paper.

-You can choose to amplify the major point of your essay or equally write the main idea from a different point of view given the context.
+You can amplify the major point of your essay or equally write the main idea from a different point of view, given the context.
 This strategy effectively helps your readers to have a new point of view on the chosen topic.
-Furthermore, you get a chance to kit together with the new ideas in your arguments – especially if your reader does not already have your perspective, which creates meaning.
+Furthermore, you get a chance to kit together with new ideas in your arguments: especially if your reader does not already have your perspective, which creates meaning.